• Skip to main content

 Find it: Amazon

-In this stunningly colorful game design, players become tile laying artists, tasked with embellishing the walls of the Royal Palace of Évora in Portugal.
+In this stunningly beautiful and colorful game design, players become tile laying artists, tasked with embellishing the walls of the Royal Palace of Évora in Portugal.
 They do so by racing to be the first to create consecutive lines of tiles over several phases of game play.
 This game is just complex enough to keep you thinking but not so hard you have to keep looking at the instructions to figure out how to play.

 Learn more about Azul in our game of the month feature.